Congratulations on your acceptance to Southern New Hampshire University! We are excited for you to join our community.

 - Purchase books for your classes.
 Books can be purchased through the university bookstore or outside vendors.

-- Review the Student Handbook and agree to abide by SNHU guidelines.
+- Review the Student Handbook and the COVID-19 Supplement and agree to abide by SNHU guidelines.

 - Add money to your Penmen Cash account.